About Us

 Maps and Guides

 The Bruce Trail Reference Guide provides maps, trail descriptions, and information on issues such as safety, trail users’ code, parking, blazes, and signs.
 It contains details on other aspects of the Trail such as the geology, flora, and fauna of the Niagara Escarpment.
 Currently, the main trail is 894.1 km long. there are also many side trails. the Dufferin Hi-Land section is 56.3 km.
-The most current edition of the Bruce Trail Reference Guide is the 29th edition, which can be purchased from many bookstores or from the BTC General Store.
+The most current edition of the Bruce Trail Reference Guide is the 31st edition, which can be purchased from many bookstores or from the Bruce Trail Store.

 About the Dufferin Hi-Land Section of the Bruce Trail

-When we talk about the Dufferin Hi-land Section of the Bruce Trail, we are referring to an area that is situated at the mid point of the Bruce Trail.
+The Dufferin Hi-land Section of the Bruce Trail is situated at the mid point of the Bruce Trail.
 Extending from the village of Mono Centre in the south to the hamlet of Lavender at its northern extremity, it traverses a scenic area as remarkable for its diversity as for its natural beauty.

-Commencing at the northern end of the Caledon Hills section, just east of Mono Centre, on Dufferin County Road 8 [0.0]*, the Trail crosses open meadows before entering the Mono Cliffs Provincial Park.
+The trail starts at the bottom of Mono Cliffs Provincial Park.
 Heading north, the Trail follows the Cliff Top Trail and the McCarston Lake Trail to exit the park on the west side.
 It then proceeds north to 1st Line EHS.
 A side trail cuts its way between the main Escarpment face on the left and the smaller Southern Outlier on the right, displaying the dramatic effects of erosion on the limestone cliffs.

-After crossing Highway 89 into the Boyne Valley Provincial Park [15.2], the Trail crosses the Boyne River over the newly constructed bridge and enters a beautiful area of deep shady valleys, streams and wooded slopes before emerging from the bush at the Dufferin Hi-Land parking lot just south of Dufferin County Road 17.
-Opposite the car park, a most interesting short section through Rock Hill Park [36.7] reveals an exposed section of the escarpment, the Trail winding its way between and across crevasses and other limestone formations.
+After crossing Highway 89 into the Boyne Valley Provincial Park, the Trail crosses the Boyne River over the newly constructed bridge before emerging from the bush at the Dufferin Hi-Land parking lot just south of Dufferin County Road 17.
+Opposite the car park, a short section through Rock Hill Park reveals an exposed section of the escarpment, the Trail winding its way between and across crevasses and other limestone formations.

 Roadside parking is available at various points along the Trail.
 For specific recommendations on where to park, refer to the Bruce Trail Reference Guide, which can be obtained from many book stores or through the BTC General Store